Perfecting Westminster

 Thats 314 Million GBP per year.

-For now I must leave it to enthusiasts to contemplate
+For now I must leave it to leaders and enthusiasts to contemplate

 the precise methods of tuning.
 They are very subtle.
 They require